dojot/docs/source/internal-communication.rst

   }

-Note: In the context of a dojot deployment the JWT Token is provided by the Auth service, and is validated by the API Gateway before redirecting the connection to the *Kafka-WS*.
+Note: In the context of a dojot deployment the JWT Token is provided by the Auth service, and is validated by the API Gateway before redirecting the connection to the *Kafka WS*.
 So, no validations are done by the Kafka WS.

 Second step: Establish a websocket connection